What is Test Case: Examples With Best Practices

 This could be time-consuming.
 To avoid such situations, testing cases are created in advance.
 It covers all the positive and negative test scenarios to test a software application.

-When you have developed test cases in advance, there will be a clear direction for the software testing and its expected result to achieve.
+When you develop test cases in advance, there will be a clear direction for software testing and its expected result.
 In other words, testing cases provide steps and input data values to run a test.
-Further, you can share the planned testing cases with the end user to get feedback or update it if required.
-Thus, we can say that it brings all the crucial aspects of testing software applications.
+Further, you can share the planned testing cases with the end user to get feedback or update them if necessary.
+Thus, it brings together all the crucial aspects of testing software applications.

 Having test cases also ensures continuous testing.
 You can get an idea of the test conducted for the functionality of the software application when it is required for retesting after any changes are made.
 Additionally, if you are given any application to test, testing cases will allow you to ensure that the new tester does not miss any test scenarios.